someobserver/recurgence/architects/index.md

 _Echoes in structure._

+---

-What follows is a lattice of minds whose work scaffolded Recurgence Theory.
+What follows is a lattice of minds whose work scaffolded Recurgence.

 Few knew each other.
 Fewer agreed.
 But each modeled the act of modeling itself —